Alireza Rahimi (footballer)

-Alireza Rahimi (علیرضا رحیمی) (born January 22, 1952) is the current Vice-President of Asian Handball Federation since 2017 and former President of the Islamic Republic of Iran Handball Federation 2017 to 2019.
-He was previously the President of three sport clubs including Persepolis Athletic and Cultural Club, Sepahan F.C. based in Isfahan, Iran and Rah Ahan FC.
+Alireza Rahimi (علیرضا رحیمی; born 22 January 1952) is the current vice-president of Asian Handball Federation since 2017 and former president of the Islamic Republic of Iran Handball Federation 2017 to 2019.
+He was previously the president of three sport clubs including Persepolis Athletic and Cultural Club, Sepahan F.C. based in Isfahan, Iran and Rah Ahan FC.
 He was a board member of the Islamic Republic of Iran Football Federation and also was the chairman of the Islamic Republic of Iran Handball Federation from 1994 to 2010.
 He is also a former player of Sepahan.